apache/predictionio/engines/src/main/java/recommendations/tutorial1-develop.md

 In this tutorial, we will build a simple **Java single machine recommendation algorithm ** to demonstrate how you could develop your own algorithm and prediction engine with PredictionIO.
 Movie-lens 100k data set will be used.

-The purpose of this tutorial is to help you to get familiar with the PredictionIO framework.

 We will implement two basic controller components: DataSource and Algorithm.

 ## Step 1.
 Define the data class type